 What to expect from the Xero grad program

 The grad program is a year-long experience that varies depending on what type of role you’re applying for.
-Our technical grads – engineers, developers, data specialists – rotate through four different areas of Xero and experience different tech stacks and teams.
+Our technical grads – engineers, developers, data specialists – rotate through three different areas of Xero and experience different tech stacks and teams.
 Our design and business grads tend to stay in one or two teams for the whole year, as this fits better with the type of work they do.
 For more information, attend an event or book a 10-minute session to chat to our team.

 Xero grads are permanent employees